a5221985/tutorials/Udemy_Java_Related_Course_Order.md

 Java Web Services
 Java Web Services Part 2
-XML and XML Schema Definition in Easy Steps Object-Oriented Programming Using Java and Intellij Hands on Spring Framework 5: Beginner to Guru
+XML and XML Schema Definition in Easy Steps
+Spring Framework 5: Beginner to Guru
 JUnit and Mockito Crash Course
 Building a Search Server with Elasticsearch